-The good news: You don't need a huge patio to enjoy the outdoors.
-You may have a small patio for a variety of reasons: Maybe you live in an urban area, or only a portion of your yard is usable.
-Either way, a gorgeous outdoor living space can be yours even if you have a diminutive patio.
-With these small patio ideas, you'll be able to maximize your space in no time, complete with chic decor, stylish outdoor furniture, and little touches that will make your small patio your own.
+The good news: You don't need a huge setup to enjoy your backyard.
+You might have a small patio for a variety of reasons.
+Maybe you live in an urban area, or only a portion of your yard is usable.
+Either way, a gorgeous outdoor living space can be yours with a few stylish upgrades that will maximize your space and add a welcome dose of personality.
+Ready to get started?
+Scroll on for 15 small patio design ideas that will help you create the outdoor oasis of your dreams.

 1. Treat the patio as you would any other small living room.

-Like we said, a patio can act as a living room for your yard — and not all living rooms are sizable to begin with.
-If you adhere to a certain style for your interiors, such as farmhouse or bohemian, you can harness that same aesthetic in your outdoor space.
+A patio can act as a small living room for your yard.
+If you adhere to a certain design style indoors, such as farmhouse or bohemian, harness that same aesthetic outdoors as well.
 Kristin of Hunted Interior has created an artful patio design — punctuated with vintage-inspired decor and a black and white color palette — that could easily transfer to one of the spaces inside her home.

-Even if you don't have a huge, expansive area to put all of your favorite decorating ideas into action, we're guessing you at least have a cozy nook or two that will look charming with the right accents.
-For instance, Sarah Sherman Samuel crafted this sweet patio nook using a modern white chair, a cool throw pillow, and plenty of plants.
+Even if you don't have a huge, expansive area to put all of your favorite decorating ideas into action, we're guessing you at least have a cozy nook or two that would look charming with the right accents.
+For instance, Sarah Sherman Samuel crafted this sweet patio nook using a modern white chair, a cool throw pillow, and plenty of greenery.

-Maybe you only have room on the side of your house for a straightforward cinder block patio — that's definitely OK!
-Just look at this patio styled by Elizabeth of College Housewife — the furniture may be close together with little room to play with landscaping, but the design is totally cozy, especially with the string lights.
+Maybe you only have room on the side of your house for a straightforward cinder block patio — that's definitely okay!
+Just look at this outdoor space styled by Elizabeth of College Housewife — the patio furniture may be close together with little room to play with landscaping, but the design is totally cozy, especially with the string lights overhead.

 4. Add tons of texture.

-A lot of the principles that work in indoor spaces can apply to small patio ideas.
-For example, we always sing the praises of layering textures in any space, and a patio is no exception.
-Even a small patio can handle a lot of texture, because it brings depth and interest to the visuals.
-This petite patio belonging to Manda of The Merrythought is a study in the art of layering textures: faux fur, stacked area rugs, tasseled pillows, and woven baskets.
+A lot of the same principles that work indoors can apply to a smaller space outdoors.
+For example, we're always a fan of layering textures in any space, and the patio is no exception.
+Even a small outdoor design can handle a lot of texture.
+This petite patio, belonging to Manda of The Merrythought, is a study in the art of layering textures, complete with faux fur, stacked outdoor rugs, tasseled pillows, and woven baskets.

-You may be tempted to turn your patio into an all-purpose space, but depending on your setup, it might work better if you design an area that's just meant for one or two people — and that's it.
-If you have a teeny pergola like Kimberly of Swoon Worthy, hang some paper lanterns that look as whimsical and carefree as the flowery atmosphere.
-You can also incorporate bright punches of color that echo nearby blooms.
+You may be tempted to turn the patio into an all-purpose space, but depending on your setup, it might work better if you design an area that's just meant for one or two people.
+If you have a teeny pergola, like Kimberly of Swoon Worthy, hang some paper lanterns that add a whimsical and carefree note.
+You can also incorporate bright punches of color to echo the nearby blooms.

 6. Use color to define the space.

-With a small patio, you may think you won't be able to fit much of anything — and you would be wrong.
-Actually, if you choose the right pieces, your small patio won't be cramped at all.
+With a small backyard patio, you might think that you won't be able to fit much of anything.
+However, if you choose the right outdoor furniture pieces, your small outdoor space won't be cramped at all.
 Instead of a full-size table, follow the lead of homeowners Robert and Christina of New Darlings and opt for a bistro set with just two chairs instead.
-They even had enough room left over for two modern chairs perfect for lounging.
+They even had enough room left over for two modern lounge chairs and a sleek side table.

 8. Stay neutral.

-If you're on a budget, or just completely overwhelmed by options, keeping your decor sparse, monochromatic and simple will make your patio feel more stylized (and, in some cases, larger).
+If you're on a budget, or just completely overwhelmed by options, keeping your decor ideas monochromatic and simple will make your small space feel stylized (and, in some cases, larger).
 This patio setup by Molly of Almost Makes Perfect is airy with lots of room to move and savor an al fresco dinner.